About Us

 Operations Manager

-Sam joined the team in September 2014 and is responsible for the smooth running of the office.
-Sam looks after the team, all suppliers and volunteers and co-ordinates our activities such as our involvement in exhibitions and shows around the country.
-Outside work Sam enjoys indulging her creative side and she’s also very handy with power tools! sam@theibsnetwork.org
+Leoni joined the team in August 2023 and is responsible for the smooth running of the office.
+Leoni looks after the team, all suppliers and volunteers and co-ordinates our activities such as our involvement in exhibitions and shows around the country.
+Outside work Leoni enjoys keeping active by going to the gym.
+Leoni@theibsnetwork.org

 Emma Davies